alicekeller/alicekeller.github.io/_posts/2022-03-10-phenology.md

         plot.subtitle = element_text(hjust = 0.4, vjust = 1.5, size = 24, family = "noto", color = "black"),
         plot.caption = element_text(size = 12),
         axis.ticks.y = element_blank())
+p7s
 ```

-The two main takeaways that this plot communicates to me is the gradual decrease of mean bud break date (date is getting earlier over time) and the emergence of a slight bi-modal distribution in some of the earlier years.
+The two main takeaways that this plot communicates is the gradual decrease of mean bud break date (date getting earlier over time) and the emergence of a slight bi-modal distribution in some of the earlier years.
+Both of these are likely related to the temperature warming earlier in the year, leading the plant to believe spring is here when it may still be a month or two off.

 While the distributions are shown visually in the plot above, I wanted to get one discrete mean bud break date for each year into a data frame for easier analysis.